aliariff/lpoj/README.md

+This is legacy code, i help to develop it when i was in 3rd semester during my bachelor degree (2012).
+Sorry if the code is kind of ugly :D

 This is online judge application for competitive programming.
 Developed use PHP (CodeIgniter), and compile thing handle by Python scripts.
 For now its supports C/C++ Language only.
 Hope it will support other language like Java, Python, Ruby, etc in near future.

 Step Install: